 It is possible for something to go wrong with the update, causing your site to get stuck in Maintenance Mode.
 If it stalls, the most common issue has to do with a file (called .maintenance) that WordPress uses to put your site into Maintenance Mode.
 If it fails to be deleted afterward, your site will be stuck with that message.

-Fortunately, getting your site out of Maintenance Mode is a pretty easy fix – you just need to manually delete that .maintenance file.
-But in order to GET TO that file, you need to have access to your site's files via either your hosting account or FTP.
+To get your site out of Maintenance Mode, you just need to manually delete that .maintenance file.
+But in order to get to that file, you need to have access to your site's files via either your hosting account or FTP.
 So it is important to always have those URLs and logins on hand in case you need them in a pinch.
 It’s also useful to familiarize yourself with an FTP program – like the free FileZilla – so you can quickly take care of little issues like this when they arise and aren’t scrambling to find passwords.
 Once you have logged in via FTP, go to the site’s root (usually in a folder called public_html) and delete the file.

 If you can’t do it yourself, your host should be able to delete it for you, although sometimes for a fee.
 It’s a good idea to get familiar with your host’s maintenance and support policies, as some may charge pricey fees to fix your site.
 You may find that having a developer who can be on-call in times of emergency is a better option.